 |Old Faithful||1.5 hours||5 min||110-180 ft|

 Estimated Time: 15-45 minutes

 Hayden Valley is located on the lower loop between Fishing Bridge and Canyon.
 There isn’t a parking lot for you to get out and sightsee.
 People just pull off on the side of the road when they want to look at something, usually an animal.
 You will most likely drive through it at some point on your way to somewhere else in the park, but make sure you do it.

-Hayden Valley is home to many of the parks animals, especially bison, dear, elk, and bears.
+Hayden Valley is home to many of the park’s animals, especially bison, dear, elk, and bears.
 The bison are one of the reasons the time to see it varies so much.
 They are known to cross the street often and will even just walk right down the middle of the road.
-They weight 2,000 pounds – who’s going to stop them!
+They weigh 2,000 pounds – who’s going to stop them?
 It is really neat to see it at first but if you are a Yellowstone regular, you may find yourself getting annoyed at the inconvenience.

 If there is a bear in the area, everyone will pull over to get out and look at it.
 You’ll want to do the same because seeing a bear in the wild is awesome!
 Rangers are usually on the scene and will be making sure everyone stays 100 yards away.
 All the vehicles pulling off and on the road can make for slow going but just be patient.
 You’ll love the wildlife you’ll see at Hayden Valley.

 Estimated time: 45 minutes

 Although Yellowstone boasts of having more than 45 waterfalls and 6 incredible ones right off the main road, my very favorite is the brink of the Upper Falls.

 It is 109 feet tall, not the tallest in the park, but in my opinion, the best one to see.
 The trail takes you right to the brink, where the water from the river is about to go over the fall.